VTLI/comic-gen/README.md

   (Change the epoch - the amount of time the training will go through your dataset)
   * **3.1  |** ("epoch", 25, "Epoch to train [25]")**

-  (Change the data_dir according to your comics that you resized before -
+  (Change the data_dir according to your comics that you resized before)
   * **3.1  |** ("data_dir", "E:/Comics", "path to datasets [e.g. $HOME/data]")

-  (Change the input_height and input_width according to your
+  (Change the input_height and input_width according to your resized comics height/width)
   * **3.1  |** source_path = **'YOUR\COMICS\SOURCE\PATH'**